Skip to content

 Airmyne Jenney (1919–1999)

 As a child, Airmyne Jenney visited Calke Abbey in Derbyshire regularly to see her grandparents.
-She eventually lived there when her brother Charles inherited the estate in 1949.
+She lived there from when her brother Charles inherited the estate in 1949.

-In the 1940s, Airmyne worked at the Army Remount Centre at Melton Mowbray in Leicestershire.
+In the 1940s, Airmyne worked at the Army Remount Centre at Melton Mowbray in Leicestershire, where the military trained horses and mules.
 It was here that she was kicked by a horse, which left her unable to speak.

 Over many years and with the support of her family and a speech therapy book, Airmyne learned to talk again.
 As part of her therapy, she was asked to write seven sentences to practice.
 These sentences reveal her warmth and sense of humour, and also show the value she placed on her relationship with her brother Henry – who she described phonetically in her book as ‘Hen-ry the lis-ner’.